electronistu/Project_Infinity/README.md

 # Project Infinity: A Dynamic, Text-Based RPG World Engine

-Project Infinity is a sophisticated, procedural world-generation engine and AI agent architecture that demonstrates a novel solution to several critical challenges in modern AI, including state management, factual consistency, and prompt injection resistance.
+Project Infinity is a sophisticated, procedural world-generation engine and AI agent architecture.
+It demonstrates a novel solution to several critical challenges in modern AI, including state management, factual consistency, and the creation of highly efficient, specialized agents.
+The latest version introduces a radically improved agent protocol that enables more dynamic and emergent storytelling from the very first turn.

 ## A Case Study in Next-Generation AI Architecture